Chapter 6: The Stranger

 "How about you pretty soldier boys go over to the enemy base and check things out, then?
 And I’ll go search for some goddamn tobacco leaves, or somethin’ close enough.
 I’ll even bring Amdusias."
 Graceful Melody sniffed dismissively, tapping the ash from his smoke into an empty bowl on the table.
 "You can take the poofs, too.
 And then everybody in this godforsaken hell-hole can be happy."

 "Yes, searching for a supplemental smoking supply, that is surely the best use of my time," Amdusias replied dryly.
 "I am overrun with a sensation of personal validation and fulfillment."

-"Can it, Amdusias, ya ain’t worth half a dead cat ‘til you get your powers back," the tiny equine retorted.
+"Can it, Amdusias, ya ain’t worth half a dead cat ‘til you get your powers back," Graceful retorted.